Back to DWU AI Articles

 Commissary operations—central food production and distribution facilities—are operated separately or managed by a master concessionaire, reducing individual operator costs and standardizing food safety protocols.

 Brand versus local operator tension reflects an airport strategy question: national brands offer revenue and service standards, while local operators enhance airport uniqueness and community identity.
-Many large-hub airports blend national brands and local operators.
+15 of 31 large-hub airports blend national brands and local operators (DWU classification, 2025).

 B.2 Retail/News & Gift